 Avoid overloading outlets with too many cords and do not use extension cords with frayed wiring or poor connections.
 Check the wiring and casing on appliances.
 Residents may have radios, stereos, and televisions (wall mounting is NOT permitted) in their rooms if they keep the volume at a level that does not disturb others.

-If a resident’s stereo speakers are large enough that they cause a noise disturbance for other residents, the Hall Director and Resident Assistants may request that the speakers be removed from the room.
-Use of electrical appliances for the preparation or storage of food other than coffee pots, toaster ovens or refrigerators (4 cubic feet or smaller) are not allowed.
+If a resident’s stereo causes a noise disturbance for other residents, the Hall Director and Resident Assistants may require that the stereo be removed from the room.
+Use of electrical appliances for the preparation or storage of food except coffee pots, toaster ovens or refrigerators (4 cubic feet or smaller) are not allowed.
 Standalone microwaves are specifically prohibited.
 The wiring system is NOT intended for items that place a heavy load on the system, such as microwave ovens.